ngs90/RLBanana/Report.md

 ### Sum trees

 As mentioned in [Prioritized Experience replay](https://arxiv.org/abs/1511.05952) we can't allow the the sampling time of the prioritized samples to run in time $O(BATCH\_SIZE)$ .
 Therefore we follow their advice and implementat a Sum tree data structure which allows us to sample from the replay memory in a prioritized fashion in time $O(\log_2(BATCH\_SIZE))$.
-The implementatin of the sum tree's are based on the guide [SumTree introduction in Python](https://adventuresinmachinelearning.com/sumtree-introduction-python/)
+The implementation and of the sum tree's are based on the guide [SumTree introduction in Python (7th of April 2020)](https://adventuresinmachinelearning.com/sumtree-introduction-python/)